-The URMT is an agent multiple employer plan, established during the 2008-09 fiscal year for IBEW members and 12 management employees as a supplement to benefit payments from BERMT and PEMHCA.
-The total target benefit is \$1,200.00/month for individuals age 50 to age 64 and \$750.00/month for those age 65 and above, with the exception that for qualifying employees who retire after December 16, 2015 and who have not contributed to Medicare while employed at Burbank and who are also not otherwise eligible for premium-free Medicare Part A at age 65 and older, the maximum amount at age 65 and older shall be \$975.00/month, including payments from BERMT, PEMHCA minimum and URMT.
-For the fiscal year 2021-22 the City contributed \$229.
+The URMT is an agent multiple employer plan, established dur the 2008-09 fiscal year for IBEW members and 12 manageme employees as a supplement to benefit payments from BERMT a PEMHCA.
+The total target benefit is \$1,200.00/month for individu age 50 to age 64 and \$750.00/month for those age 65 and abo with the exception that for qualifying employees who retire af December 16, 2015 and who have not contributed to Medica while employed at Burbank and who are also not otherwise eligil for premium-free Medicare Part A at age 65 and older, the maximu amount at age 65 and older shall be \$975.00/month, includ payments from BERMT, PEMHCA minimum and URMT.
+For fiscal year 2021-22 the City contributed \$229.